Disability Access Service at Walt Disney World

 In essence, guests using DAS are securing a spot in a virtual queue.
 You’re still waiting the same amount of time but are allowed to do so in a more comfortable environment.

-Further, guests using DAS who enrolled via My Disney Experience will also be able to make same-day DAS selections via Disney Genie (starting October 19 when the program launches), one attraction at a time and without going to the attraction entrance to do so.
-Instead, they’ll use the My Disney Experience app to make selections.
-This should save users a lot of backtracking as they navigate the Parks.
+Guests using DAS who enrolled via My Disney Experience will also be able to make same-day DAS selections via the app, one attraction at a time and without going to the attraction entrance to do so.

 Do I need DAS if I use a Wheelchair or ECV?